maruk0chan/metatrade5-ea/README.md

 # What is this?

 A repository which records my learning progress of creating my own [Expert Advisors](https://www.mql5.com/en/articles/mt5/expert_advisors)(EAs).\
-I put every EA template in [Custom](https://github.com/maruk0chan/metatrade5-ea/tree/master/Custom) and feel free to check it out.
+Feel free to check it out my work.\
+.\
+├── [Custom](https://github.com/maruk0chan/metatrade5-ea/tree/master/Custom) << all my EA templates\
+└── README.md

 # Are you interested in trading bot?